(Updated July 15th, 2019)

 Beyond using a variety of tools to compose YUNG, which was released on Dome of Doom in early 2016, Linafornia also employed a range of methods to create the different songs on the album.
-One especially memorizing moment is “hi shrimp,” which showcases an unconventional horn sample paired with ample effects to create a head-nodding instrumental.
+One especially mesmerizing moment is “hi shrimp,” which showcases an unconventional horn sample paired with ample effects to create a head-nodding instrumental.
 “That song and those effects and the way I did ’em just captured the energy I had at that moment,” she says.
 “I was super excited because I had finally figured out how to loop the actual sample of those horns, I was super hype about that.
 That was just a one take, go for it.”

-To Linafornia, adding filters and effects are a crucial element in producing something that translates a new level of feeling to the listener — they can take the experience provided by the music to a different realm.
+To Linafornia, filters and effects are crucial in producing something that translates a new level of feeling to the listener — they can take the experience provided by the music to a different realm.
 “The filters and effects are also like accents,” she says.
 “Flangers and phasers and accentuating the highs or the lows, those are all things that give emotions to beats.”

 While “hi shrimp” came from off the cuff creation, “wrdfrmjazzoh [the oracle]” was born out Linafornia’s spontaneous decision to record her close friend Jazz-Oh.
 “She was reading my birth chart and I thought it was really, really dope,” she says.
 “I voice recorded her on my phone, without her knowing — my bad.
 She was perfectly fine with it.”

 Interestingly, the birth chart recording was originally geared towards personal use and re-listening rather than for inclusion on the album.
 As YUNG evolved during the recording process and she started to think about the track order, it struck Linafornia that Jazz-Oh’s words might pair perfectly with an unused instrumental she made with her SP-555.
-“I was like, “It would be cool to have an interlude because everything is so high energy,” she says.
+“I was like, ‘It would be cool to have an interlude because everything is so high energy,’” she says.

 “She was reading my birth chart and I thought it was really, really dope.
 I voice recorded her on my phone, without her knowing — my bad.”